isHarryh/Distributed-Requester/README.md

 ### Build

-To build an executable file:
+To build an executable file as easy as possible:

-Install poetry (a package manager), then:
+Install [Poetry](https://python-poetry.org) (a package manager), then:

 ```bash
 poetry env use python